 Since 2005 JavaScript has risen in importance as a delivery platform for programming languages.
-In 2007, Tomas Petricek experimented with the first transpiler for F#.
-In 2008 the first version of WebSharper was released.
+In 2007, Tomas Petricek experimented with the first Javascript transpiler for F#.
+In 2008 the first version of WebSharper was released, including a more accurate and performant Javascript transpiler.
 Innovative for its time, WebSharper is now a complete open-source full-stack programming toolkit using F# as its primary programming language.

 In 2015 the F# community also developed Fable, another JavaScript implementation of F#, for web development in the JS/Node ecosystem (García-Caro, 2018).
 At the time of writing, Fable is seeing increasing adoption for web programming.
-Fable became a key part of SAFE-Stack, a "full stack" solution for F# that incorporates web client, server and cloud computing.
+Fable became a key part of SAFE-Stack, a "full stack" solution for F# that incorporates web client, server and cloud computing.85